 Man, I get a little emotional just reflecting on this rollercoaster journey with debt.
 But I’m glad I went through this experience.
 Because I’ve come out of it knowing with every inch of my body, that debt-free living is the way to go.

-If after reading this article, you feel inspired to get even more support to crush your debt, I’m in the process of creating an online video course called Minimalist Money which is an immersive step-by-step guide, including worksheets and spreadsheets to help you live debt-free.
+If after reading this article, you feel inspired to get even more support to crush your debt, I’ve created an online video course called Minimalist Money which is an immersive step-by-step guide, including worksheets and spreadsheets to help you live debt-free.

 Alrighty, let’s get into it.